Ikram-Maulana/testproject/readme.md

 **This is a readme file.**

 1. create empty repo
-2. git init folder in local
+2. make folder in local
 3. git init
 4. make changes
 5. git add .